gostonefire/TargetTempo/README.md

 The data field app has been left to run a half marathon in the simulator to make sure that there are no memory leaks.
 ## Release notes
+### v0.5.0
+- Adds possibility to enter time target in settings as an average tempo to obtain over the target distance.
+This doesn’t change how the app works, just a convenient alternative to set a target time.
 ### v0.4.0
 - Adds support for statute miles.
 When the device is set to use miles as units, the input distance is interpreted as miles and the target tempo will be displayed as minutes per mile.
 - Adds support for Epix, Fenix, Instinct and Venue devices